curiousoffice/playbook/README.rst

 both parties and a trial work period of three months begins.
 Both parties are going to use that period to evaluate each other.
-A feedback meeting will be scheduled between the new team member, his/her mentor, and the agile buddy 10 weeks after hiring.
+A feedback meeting will be scheduled between the new team member, his/her mentor, and the agile master 10 weeks after hiring.

 Once an offer is accepted, we create an email address for the new teammate, give them access to systems like GitLab and Slack, send them an Employment Agreement, notify accounting, and send them a welcome email.
-They will receive a welcome package, which includes a MacBook Pro, stickers, a printed copy of this playbook, and a tshirt.
+They will receive a welcome package, which includes a MacBook Pro, stickers, a printed copy of this playbook, and a t-shirt.
 JIRA issues will be created for the hiring manager for any remaining items that haven’t yet been completed.